See what is active.

 Get back to your agents.

 I built this for myself.
 Turns out other people running multiple agents have the same problem.
-It is free and it stays out of your way.
+It is free, it is local, and it stays out of your way.